hamidgasmi/training.computerscience.cloud.aws/README.md

 	- E.g. 1, If a caller sends 10,000 req. in a 1 second period evenly (10 req/ms), API Gateway processes all req. without dropping any
 	- E.g. 2, If a caller sends 10,000 req. in the 1st ms, API Gateway serves 5,000 of those req. and throttles the rest in the 1-second period
 	- E.g. 3, If a caller sends 5,000 req. in the 1st ms and then evenly spreads another 5,000 req. through the remaining 999 ms (~5 req/ms), API Gateway processes all 10,000 req. in the 1-second period without returning 429 error error responses
 	- E.g. 4, If a caller sends 5,000 req. in the 1 ms and waits until the 101st ms to send another 5,000 requests,
 		- API Gateway processes 6,000 req. and throttles the rest in the 1-second period
-		- This is because at the rate of 10,000 rps, API Gateway has served 1,000 requests after the first 100 ms and thus emptied the bucket by the same amount.
+		- This is because at the rate of 10,000 rps, API Gateway has served 1,000 requests after the first 100 ms and thus emptied the bucket by the same amount
-		- Of the next spike of 5,000 requests, 1,000 fill the bucket and are queued to be processed.
+		- Of the next spike of 5,000 requests, 1,000 fill the bucket and are queued to be processed
 		- The other 4,000 exceed the bucket capacity and are discarded
 	- E.g. 5, If a caller sends 5,000 req. in the 1st ms, sends 1,000 requests at the 101st ms, and then evenly spreads another 4,000 req through the remaining 899 milliseconds,
 		- API Gateway processes all 10,000 requests in the 1-second period without throttling
 	- [Token Bucket Burst](https://docs.aws.amazon.com/apigateway/latest/developerguide/images/tokenBucketBurst.png)
 	- [Throttle API Requests for Better Throughput](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-request-throttling.html)